 The Usual Route paints a portrait of a young man trying to balance the various influences around him while contemplating his greater ambitions.
 I could identify with this character, as a young man raised in a small southern town in West Virginia, surrounded by the multifaceted dynamics of race, class, and community.
 As I get older, the more I understand how those dynamics not only shaped me but also influenced the stories I want to tell.
 I am inspired to make films that seek to give a voice to real people and stories, while tapping into universal themes of humanity.

 My intent is for The Usual Route to have an ambiguity that accumulates over scenes and a sense of participation that encourages the viewer to find their own meaning in the characters and story.
 My goal is to tell stories about relatable people and real dilemmas.
-My work is influenced by filmmakers such as David Gordon Green, Andrea Arnold, Harmony Korine, and Terrence Malick.
+My work is influenced by filmmakers such as David Gordon Green, Andrea Arnold, Charles Burnett, and Terrence Malick.
 These storytellers have the ability to bring you into the lives of ordinary people through films that are unpretentious and endearing.
 There is no agenda in their films, yet these stories are often didactic.
 These are the sensibilities and authenticity I want my film to embody.
-I hope to create an entertaining and poignant film that reflects on my southern roots and explores the evolving definition of my culture.
+I hope to create an entertaining and poignant film that reflects on my southern roots and culture.

 Cory C. Warner